Software-Engineering-BBSRC-Group-6/auto-coloc-gui/README.md

 Ishaan Kapoor - ishaan.kapoor@dtc.ox.ac.uk \
 Joseph Pollacco - joseph.pollacco@dtc.ox.ac.uk \
 Samuel Johnson - samuel.johnson@dtc.ox.ac.uk

 # User Guide
 The tool accepts .TIFF formatted images with two or more colour channels and uses a statistical model to indicate regions of interest (ROIs) where flourophores colocalise.
 The tool comes with a user friendly interface which allows users to customise thresholds and distances across which colocolisation could be calculated.
 This tool serves to be a python based alternative to [ImageJ](https://imagej.nih.gov/ij/) and the [EzColocalization plugin](https://www.nature.com/articles/s41598-018-33592-8).

+For more detailed documentation on the specific functions contained within the software, please visit [ReadTheDocs](https://auto-coloc-gui.readthedocs.io/en/main/)

 ## Installation
 Please find the appropriate installation executable for your operating system within the dist folder.
 As of release, the software has been validated to work on (as per systems compatibility testing):